HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.20/library/set-hpovappliancedefaultconnection.md

 2            Appliance2.domain.local administrator LOCAL           True
 ```

-Display the current appliance connections, then set the new default to "Appliance2" using the pipline by passing the `[HPEOneView.Appliance.Connection]` object.
+Display the current appliance connections, then set the new default to "Appliance2" using the pipline by passing the `[HPOneView.Appliance.Connection]` object.

 ## Parameters